-Students planning to enroll at HCC for the first time and have completed less than 12 college level credits are required to attend an Advising & Registration Session before registering for courses.
+Students who are planning to enroll at HCC for the first time and who have completed less than 12 college level credits are required to attend an Advising & Registration Session before registering for courses.
 During this session, you will meet with an academic advisor in a group setting to learn more about HCC and determine your course placement.

 Please take a moment to sign-up for an available Advising & Registration Session at a campus near you.
 If you do not find one that fits your schedule, please check back for new listings.

 New Transfer Students (previously completed 12 or more credits)

 Transfer students planning to enroll at HCC for the first time that have completed 12 or more college level credits will visit an Advising Center to sign-in to meet with an academic advisor.
 No appointments are necessary.
 Students may also contact an Advisor online or by phone through the Student Services Contact Center.

 New Distance Education (Online) Students

 First-time students or Transferring in with less than 12 credit hours:

 First-time students who are planning to exclusively enroll in Distance Education courses (online) are required to attend an online Advising & Registration Session prior to registering for courses.
 During this session, you will meet with an academic advisor to learn more about HCC and determine your course placement.

 Transferring in with 12 or more previously completed credit hours: